EN

 Even the smallest changes in the spine, in the form of misalignments, wear or injuries, can cause severe pain which must be taken seriously.
 Clarification from a specialist is necessary in order to counteract a worsening or chronification of the condition.

-The spine consists of 24 moveable vertebrae, two fused vertebrae (the sacral bone and tailbone (coccyx)) as well as the intervertebral discs.
-It is stabilised by various ligaments, ligamentous systems and muscles that surround the bony spinal structure.
+The spine consists of 24 moveable vertebrae, 8 to 10 fused vertebrae (the sacral bone and tailbone (coccyx)) as well as the intervertebral discs.
+It is stabilised by various ligaments, ligamentous systems and muscles that surround the bony spinal structure

 The intervertebral discs consist of elastic fibres and a soft, gelatinous nucleus pulposus.
 They are located between each moveable vertebrae and act as elastic links between the vertebral bodies, allowing the mobility of the spine.